 Fourth Quarter Results

-Net loss applicable to common stockholders for the three months ended December 31, 2014 was $12.0 million, or $0.14 per diluted share, compared to a net loss applicable to common stockholders of $6.4 million, or $0.10 per diluted share, for the same period in 2013.
-There was nominal revenue recognized in each of the fourth quarters of 2014 and 2013.
-Research and development expenses for the three months ended December 31, 2014 totaled $8.2 million compared to $3.6 million for the same period in 2013.
-General and administrative expense for the three months ended December 31, 2014 totaled $3.7 compared to $2.4 million for the same period in 2013.
+Net loss applicable to common stockholders for the three months ended December 31, 2015 was $12.0 million, or $0.10 per basic and diluted share, compared to a net loss applicable to common stockholders of $12.0 million, or $0.14 per basic and diluted share, for the same period in 2014.
+There was nominal revenue recognized in each of the fourth quarters of 2015 and 2014.
+Research and development expenses for the three months ended December 31, 2015 totaled $8.6 million compared to $8.2 million for the same period in 2014.
+General and administrative expense for the three months ended December 31, 2015 and December 31, 2014 totaled $3.7 million, respectively.

 Full Year Results